cs6006/cs6006.github.io/content/resources/resources.md

 +++
-title = "General resources that will serve you well all semester" date = 2023-08-04 description = ""
+title = "Resources you may find useful all semester" date = 2023-08-04 description = ""
 [extra]